main image

 If you do end up taking legal action against someone or a business, you can use your demand letter as evidence in small claims hearings.

-• A demand letter can be used as evidence of your position in the case and what damages the other person or business caused you.
+• A demand letter can be used as evidence of your position in the case and the damages the other person or business caused you.
 For example, you are suing your landlord in small claims court because they refuse to return your security deposit.
 In your demand letter, you can include your state’s security deposit laws and how they failed to return your security deposit as required by law.

 Attorney Demand Letters v.
 Non-Attorney Demand Letters